Alsctiho/Dot-Style-Cube/README.md

-# Renderer
+# Dot Style Cube

 ## dot style renderer using command prompt

-### This is a dot style renderer, using the Command Prompt as the screen.
+This is a dot style renderer, using the Command Prompt as the screen.
 The knowlegde is learned from openGL.
 The basic structure and the steps of implementation is as follow:

 - [x] implement interpolation